natasha-sutd/STV_Group2_Forza/README.md

 ### Dual Thread Setup

 To increase the efficiency of our fuzzer, we implemented 2 concurrent worker threads running in parallel.
 This gave us faster speed, higher throughput, and more iterations completed per run.
 To protect shared state across the two threads, we implemented 3 locks, one for the corpus and energy dictionary, one for the mutation engine weights, and one for the timing statistics.
 This ensures that when both threads are running simultaneously, they do not overwrite each other's data or produce inconsistent results.

 ---

 ## Implementation Challenges

-### 1. Coverage Measurement for Blackbox Targets
+### 1. Coverage Measurement

-`ipv4_parser`, `ipv6_parser`, and `cidrize` are opaque binaries — we cannot instrument them directly.
-We implemented the behavioral output signature as a proxy, clearly labelled `proxy` in the coverage CSV and report.
-True statement/branch/function coverage is only available for `json_decoder`.
+A major limitation of the coverage system is that its accuracy depends heavily on the type of target being fuzzed.
+For whitebox Python targets, coverage measurement is meaningful because the tracker can obtain real statement and branch coverage through instrumentation.
+However, even in this case, the coverage is accumulated across runs, which means the tracker can detect that coverage has increased but cannot precisely identify which exact lines were newly contributed by a particular input.
+This makes the system good at measuring overall progress, but weaker at per-input attribution.
+The biggest limitations appear in blackbox mode.
+Since native binaries do not expose direct execution coverage, the system uses behavioural coverage based on output signatures and bug classifications.
+While this allows the fuzzer to remain feedback-guided, the signal saturates quickly because the number of distinct observable behaviours is small.
+Once saturation is reached, the tracker stops identifying new behaviour even if additional internal paths still exist.
+Another limitation is the use of reference implementation coverage as a proxy in greybox mode.
+This can help guide mutation, but it does not measure the buggy binary directly, since the buggy and reference programs may follow different internal paths on the same input.
+Therefore, greybox coverage should be interpreted as an approximation rather than exact code coverage of the target under test.
+Attempts to obtain stronger instrumentation coverage through python-afl or AFL QEMU-style mechanisms ran into major practical barriers, including interpreter compatibility problems, extra subprocess overhead, and throughput collapse caused by repeated target startup costs.
+In particular, designs that required multiple binary executions per iteration made fuzzing too slow to remain useful.
+Attempts to parallelise around this problem introduced secondary issues in the mutation decay and energy scheduling logic, showing that coverage instrumentation could not be changed in isolation without affecting the rest of the architecture.
+This demonstrates that the problem of coverage is not confined to one module; it is tightly coupled to the execution model and scheduler of the entire fuzzer.
+Finally, the coverage pipeline is vulnerable to silent failures.
+Because coverage information is passed through multiple components, a small change in formatting or configuration can silently break the signal without causing an obvious runtime error.
+This makes coverage bugs difficult to diagnose, since the fuzzer may continue running normally while the quality of the feedback signal has already degraded.
+Overall, the system works best for whitebox targets and becomes increasingly approximate for greybox and blackbox targets.

 ### 2. Firestore Read Costs